CityofToronto/bdit_king_pilot_dashboard/count_model/trafficvolume.md

 ### Running an SQL query to extract necessary data

 <p>
 Data is grabbed via an `.SQL` file containing a query.
 The file is `final.sql`.
 The query essentially joins multiple subqueries on different attributes.
-The query was made with 6 very simple parts:
+The query was made in 6 simple steps:

 -   `dt` and `intersection_uid` are queried from the `miovision.volumes_15min` table
 -   `intersection_uid`, `leg`, `dir` are queried and joined on `intersection_uid` from the previous query
 -   A time bin attribute is generated for each `intersection_uid`, `dt`, `leg`, `dir` combination
 -   Data is added to the above query by joining data on the `time`, `intersection_uid`, `dt`, `leg`, `dir` combinations- resulting in a sparse data query
--   Date is added in missing time bin according to averages of historic data
+-   Date is added in the missing time bin according to averages of historic data
 -   Data is aggregated (summed) over 24 hours.
-Intersection 30 is excluded due to the incorrect directions on November 8th.
+Intersection 30 is excluded due to the switched directions on November 8th.

 Refer to the `final.sql` document for further details.
 <p>